 Unlike high school, where students were in class from 8 or 9 a.m. to 2 or 3 p.m. with no break, college schedules are different.
-Some days you might have only 1 or 2 classes – or none at all.
-That leaves a lot of free time – and college is filled with fun distractions and temptations that you must balance with your academic work.
+Some days your Deac might have only 1 or 2 classes – or none at all.
+That leaves a lot of free time – and college is filled with fun distractions and temptations that they must balance with their academic work.
 Those who plan their activities – whether it is by using a paper calendar system/planner, phone calendar reminders, Google calendar or spreadsheet, etc. – tend to fare better and procrastinate less than students without a time management plan.

 So an important early task for students is to figure out the best way to manage their new academic workload.
 They need to discern when and where they do their best studying and homework – is it right after class? in the morning? at night? in their room? outdoors? in the ZSR Library?
-Where on campus can I do my best work?
 What surroundings offer optimal concentration and minimal distractions?
 Those answers will be different for each student.

 Families, please know that it is common for students to be nervous about the pace of the work, the expectations of the professors, and whether their schedule is going to be well-suited to their strengths.
 The first few weeks can be an anxious time as students adjust to the “new normal.”